Boffl/Boffl/README.md

 ## Hi There

-I am a Student of Computational Linguistics at the University of Zurich. <br/>
+I am a Student of Computational Linguistics at the University of Zurich with a minor in Musicology <br/>
-I combine my major in CL with a minor in Musicology.

-<p>I’m passionate about the intersection of language models and society, exploring both their practical applications and their broader implications.
-My latest work focuses on LLMs in digital humanities, with a particular interest in efficient fine-tuning and domain-specific adaptations.</p>
+<p> My latest work (my Master's Thesis) focuses on LLMs in digital humanities, with a particular interest in efficient fine-tuning and domain-specific adaptations.</p>

 <p>Beyond that, I'm interested in computational musicology, combining my background in musicology with data-driven approaches to analyze and interpret music.
 I enjoy working on projects that bridge the gap between machine learning, text analysis, and cultural heritage.</p>

 <!---